MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_adapter_perfdata.md

 ### -field PhysicalAdapterIndex

-The physical adapter index in a LDA chain.
+The physical adapter index in the LDA (linked display adapter) chain.

 ### -field MemoryFrequency